 The old criteria in the DSM-IV divided schizophrenia by different types.
 Though this specification is no longer used in the updated DSM-5, they remain below for informational and historical purposes.

-A brief list of types of schizophrenia, according to DSM-IV:
+A brief list of the different types of schizophrenia, according to the older DSM-IV, include:

 - Paranoid schizophrenia — a person feels extremely suspicious, persecuted, grandiose, or experiences a combination of these emotions.